cnlklink/mu2eer/README.md

 A defconfig for Mu2eER is in the ees-buildroot project (2015.08.x branch).
 A Jenkins task called Mu2eER Buildroot builds this defconfig whenever the Mu2eER has a successful build or the Achilles Baseline has a successful build.

 Two scripts handle the deployment of the target images that are produced by Mu2eER Buildroot.
 The first script, `src/deploy.sh` will copy the target images to the `/fecode-bd` NFS share on `chablis` into a directory named for the Jenkins build number.
 The second script, `src/build_select.sh` will enable the build for the given environment (test or production).

+### Test Stand
+The test-stand node is srsd.fnal.gov and is located in the TGC-100 Instrumentation lab area.
+The board is connected to adinst130707.fnal.gov via USB-serial on COM7 at 115200 baud.

+A remote power switch is attached to COM1 at 9600 baud.
+This can be used to remotely power-cycle the test stand.
+Connect to the power switch with PuTTY and execute `pshow` to display power port status.
+Use `pset 1 0` to turn power off and `pset 1 1` to turn power on.

+### Production
+The production node is to be determined.